greenelab/connectivity-search-manuscript/manuscript.md

 Another possibility is to pick a transformed DWPC score as a cutoff.
 The shortcomings of these methods are twofold.
 First, neither the percentile nor absolute value of a DWPC has inherent meaning.
-To select transformed DWPCs greater than 6, or alternatively the top 1% of DWPCs, is arbitrary.
+To select transformed DWPCs greater than 3.5, or alternatively the top 1% of DWPCs, is arbitrary.
 Second, comparing DWPCs between node pairs fails to account for the situation where high-degree node pairs are likely to score higher, solely on account of their degree (TODO: figure).

 To address these shortcomings, we developed a method to compute the right-tail _p_-value of a DWPC.
-_p_-values have a broadly understood interpretation --- in our case, the probability that a DWPC equal to or greater than the observed DWPC could occur under a null model.
+_p_-values have a broadly understood interpretation
+--- in our case, the probability that a DWPC equal to or greater than the observed DWPC could occur under a null model.
+Our null model is based on DWPCs generated from permuted networks, where edges have been randomized in a degree-preserving manner (see [Permuted hetnets]).

-By tailoring the null distribution for a DWPC to the degree of its source and target node, we account for degree effects when determining the significance of a DWPC.
+By tailoring the null distribution for a DWPC to the degree of its source and target node (see [Degree-grouping of node pairs]), we account for degree effects when determining the significance of a DWPC.
+To improve the accuracy of DWPC _p_-values, we use fit a [gamma-hurdle distribution] to the null DWPCs.
+In rare cases, there are insufficient nonzero null DWPCs to fit the gamma portion of the null distribution.
+In these cases, we fallback to an emprical calculation as described in [Empirical DWPC p-values].

 ### Enriched metapaths

-TODO: write this section
+For each of the 2,205 metapaths in Hetionet v1.0 with length ≤ 3,
+we computed DWPCs for all node pairs and their corresponding null distributions, see [DWPC and null distribution computation].
+We store the most significant DWPCs as described in [Prioritizing enriched metapaths for database storage], which appear as the "precomputed" rows in the webapp metapath table (Figure {@fig:webapp}B & @fig:webapp-metapaths).
+DWPCs that are not retained by the database can be regenerated on the fly.
+This design allows us to immediately provide users with the metapaths that are most enriched between two query nodes, while still allowing on-demand access to the full metrics for all metapaths with length ≤ 3.

 ![
 **Expanded metapath details from the connectivity search webapp.**